 Chapter 1062.07 of the Codified Ordinances of the City of Bexley is hereby amended as follows:

 No person shall take into or upon any park any alcoholic beverage, narcotic drug or opiate.
 No person under the influence of alcohol, narcotic drugs or opiates shall be allowed to enter or remain within any park.
-Notwithstanding the foregoing, the Board may permit the use of alcoholic beverages in the Jeffrey Mansion building only for Board approved events, no more than twice in a calendar year.
+Notwithstanding the foregoing, the Board may permit the use of alcoholic beverages at Jeffrey Park only for Board approved events, no more than twice in a calendar year.
+The permitting of alcohol within the building and immediate grounds of Jeffrey Mansion shall be regulated by the Council approved “Jeffrey Mansion Alcohol Policy Framework” and the Recreation Board approved “Jeffrey Mansion Alcohol Policy”.

 Section 2.